 Chocolate bark, like this Salted Dark Chocolate Bark with Pumpkin Seeds, Salted Chocolate-Orange Almond Bark or this oh-so-good Cranberry Pistachio Chocolate Bark is also incredibly delicious and it's super easy to make!

-flaky sea salt: A tiny pinch of flaky sea salt adds the perfect finishing touch and heightens the flavour of the sweet fruit and dark chocolate.
+- flaky sea salt: A tiny pinch of flaky sea salt adds the perfect finishing touch and heightens the flavor of the sweet fruit and dark chocolate.

-- Use roasted nuts and seeds for the best flavour.
+- Use roasted nuts and seeds for the best flavor.
 Spread nuts out on a baking sheet and roast at 350°F. for 10 to 15 minutes, or just until they become fragrant.

 - Use a separate baking sheet for seeds, as they will burn quickly if left too long.